Shawn Marion: Phoenix Suns (1999–2008)

 In 2005–06, Marion started each of the 81 games he appeared in for the Suns and averaged 21.8 points (.525 FG%, .809 FT%), 11.8 rebounds, 1.98 steals, 1.8 assists, 1.69 blocks and 40.3 minutes.
 He was named Western Conference Player of the Month for the month of February, and was named Western Conference Player of the Week for the week ending January 1.
 He was once again named a reserve on the Western Conference All-Star Team and was selected to the All-NBA Third Team for the second consecutive year.
 He became the first player in NBA history to finish in the top five in both rebounding and steals in consecutive years since the 1973–74 season.
 He was joined by Kevin Garnett, Elton Brand and Yao Ming as the only players in the NBA to average at least 20 points and 10 rebounds in the 2005–06 season.
 On February 22, 2006, he scored a career-high 44 points against the Boston Celtics.
 He became only the second Suns player in franchise history (after Charles Barkley) to record three consecutive 30-point/15-rebound games (February 22–27).
 He also became the first Sun since Barkley to record a 30-point/20-rebound game with 31 points and an NBA season-high (and personal career-high) 24 rebounds against the Charlotte Bobcats on February 25.

 In 2006–07, Marion led the NBA in total steals (156) and received seven first place votes and finished fourth in the voting for Defensive Player of the Year.
 He scored his 10,000th career point in the season-opener against the Los Angeles Lakers on October 31, 2006.
 He was once again named a reserve on the Western Conference All-Star Team.

 In September 2007, with trade rumors swirling around him, Marion declared he wanted out of Phoenix.
 Marion had been mentioned in trade scenarios involving the Utah Jazz and Los Angeles Lakers.
 He said he would welcome a trade to the Lakers to play with his good friend Kobe Bryant.
 During the summer, Marion had reportedly prevented a three-team deal that would have sent him to Boston with an extension, Garnett to Phoenix, and draft picks to Minnesota.

 On November 9, 2007, Marion tied his career high with 24 rebounds in the Suns' 106–101 win over the Miami Heat.

 Miami Heat (2008–2009)

 On February 6, 2008, Marion was acquired by the Miami Heat, along with Marcus Banks, from the Suns in exchange for Shaquille O'Neal.
+On March 8, 2008, he participated in the first replayed NBA game since 1982, as the Heat played the Atlanta Hawks to settle a disputed last 51.9 seconds from their encounter on December 19, 2007.
+Marion, who had played for the Suns on December 19 and participated in the replayed 51.9 seconds, officially went down as having played for two different teams on the same day.